amanotk/pic-nix-foot/Readme.md

 # About
 This setup models the dynamics of a collisionless shock transition layer with a three-component homogeneous plasma with the periodic boundary condition in all three directions.
-The system consists of the reflected ions, the incoming core (upstream) ions and the background electrons, all represented by isotropic Maxwellian distributions in the rest frame of each component.
+The system consists of the reflected ions, the incoming core (upstream) ions, and the background electrons, all represented by isotropic Maxwellian distributions in the rest frame of each component.
 The simulation frame corresponds to the rest frame of electrons.

 # Physical Parameters
-The following parameters should be defined in the confirugation file:
+The following parameters should be defined in the configuration file:
 - `cc` : speed of light $c$
 - `wp` : electron plasma frequency $\omega_{pe}$
 - `mime` : ion-to-electron mass ratio $m_i/m_e$
-- `ush` : Four shock speed in units of the speed of light $U_{sh}/c$
+- `ush` : Four-shock speed in units of the speed of light $U_{sh}/c$
-- `theta` : polar angle of the ambient magnetic field with respect to the x axis $\theta$
+- `theta` : polar angle of the ambient magnetic field with respect to the x-axis $\theta$
-- `phi` : azimuthul angle of the ambient magnetic field with respect to the x axis $\phi$
+- `phi` : azimuthal angle of the ambient magnetic field with respect to the x-axis $\phi$
 - `sigma` : electron cyclotron-to-plasma frequency squared $\sigma = \Omega_{ce}^2/\omega_{pe}^2$
 - `alpha` : density of the reflected ion beam normalized to the total density $\alpha = n_r/n_0$
 - `betae` : electron plasma beta $\beta_e = 2 v_{th,e}^2/V_{A,e}^2$
 - `betai` : core ion plasma beta $\beta_i = 2 v_{th,i}^2/V_{A,i}^2$
 - `betar` : reflected ion plasma beta $\beta_r = 2 v_{th,r}^2/V_{A,i}^2$

+The electron charge-to-mass ratio is assumed to be unity $|e|/m_e = 1$, which gives the ambient magnetic field $B_0 = c \omega_{pe} \sqrt{\sigma}$.
-The ambient magnetic feld is normalized to unity $B_0 = 1$.
-The three components of the ambient magnetic field are given by
+The three components of the ambient magnetic field are then given by
 ```math
 \begin{aligned}
 B_{0,x} &= B_0 \cos \theta \\